 We hold information on pupils in our school, and from time to time we are required to pass some of this information to others for educational purposes.
 Details have been sent to parents about the types of data we hold, why we hold that data, and who we may pass it on to.
-This is a requirement under GDPR.
-The privacy notice is in the Parent Handbook.
+This is a requirement under the Data Protection Act 1998.
 Parents have a right to view the information we hold.

 Prior to pupils joining Reception, they are invited to visit the school to enable us to gain further information about them to help and support their transition to Holymead Primary.
-In-year applications for transition to Holymead Primary School may result in a meeting with parents and child prior to the child starting at the school if requested.
+All in-year applications for transition to Holymead Primary School result in a meeting with parents and child prior to the child starting at the school.

 We recognise that children have diverse needs, and we are supported by various agencies and groups of professionals who keep us informed about ways in which these needs may be met in order to help children to participate fully.
-Support comes from medical services (such as speech and language therapy, occupational therapy and physiotherapy), from Educational Psychologists, SALT, from health professionals and specialists.
+Support comes from medical services (such as speech and language therapy, occupational therapy and physiotherapy), from Educational Psychologists, LSAT, from health professionals and specialists.
 It also comes from various welfare-focused services, such as the Attendance Support Team, Social Services and Child Protection Units.